OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 *SILVA taxonomy*
 The classification of prokaryotes and unicellular Eukaryotes in NCBI and GBIF is not consistent with current phylogenetic thinking.
-We therefore imported the SILVA taxonomy, which is a curated, phylogenetically informed classification of an automatically generated clustering of a set of RNA sequences derived from GenBank.
+We therefore imported the SILVA taxonomy, which is a curated, phylogenetically informed classification.
+The OTUs in the SILVA  taxonomy are algorithmically-generated clusters of RNA sequences derived from GenBank.

 We incorporated SILVA version 115 into OTT 2.10, downloaded on [xxxx].
-We did not include SILVA's plant, animal, or fungi branches in OTT [references].
+We did not include SILVA's plant, animal, or fungal branches in OTT [references].
 SILVA has higher priority than NCBI or GBIF in order to capture the deep relationships in the tree.